jhuisel/GurneeJim/README.md

 GurneeJim
 =========

-My first git of hopefully many
+My first git of hopefully many.
+I have little programming so I'm look forward to learning.